 The PSP collects data, which is used for its improvements.
 The student evaluation surveys serve as an indirect assessment method for the PSP.
-The lack of satisfaction surveys from the PSP graduates and its social partners hampers the PSP assessment.
+The PSP quality assurance does not mention how the graduates' surveys are used for the PSP improvement.
+The lack of satisfaction surveys from social partners hampers the PSP assessment.
 Students, graduates, and other stakeholders do not appear to have been directly involved in the decision-making processes towards curriculum improvement.

-The fraction of students participating in the course evaluations is 77% for the academic year 2021-22, which is considered high.
-This figure is slightly higher than the one reported to HAHE, which is 75%.
-The student survey results showed that the PSP students are very satisfied from the programme, especially in terms of the faculty appropriateness for the programme and the transparency in the course evaluations.
+The fraction of students participating in the course evaluations is 75%, which is considered high, whereas the graduates' participation in only 40%.
+The student survey results showed that overall, the PSP students are very satisfied with the programme.
+The EEA Panel did not find information on the graduates' surveys.
+However, during the online interviews, the graduates expressed their satisfaction about the PSP.

 The PSP is assessed predominantly through student surveys.
-However, it does not fully satisfy Principle 9 due to the lack of a feedback mechanism from its graduates and social partners and the absence of the engagement of students, graduates, and social partners in its improvements.
+However, it does not fully satisfy Principle 9 due to the lack of a feedback mechanism from the social partners and the active engagement of students, graduates, and social partners in its improvements.